Overfilled Transmission Fluid: Symptoms, Effects And How To Fix

 foot on brake pedal

-The torque converter is also responsible for slowing down.
-Without it, the transmission would be fighting you as you brake – a dangerous situation!
+The torque converter is also accountable for slowing down.
+Without it, the transmission would be fighting you as you brake – a hazardous situation!

 Torque converters utilize the transmission fluid.
 Problems with it can be caused by high ATF levels.